 WikiLane – How Citizens Built their own Bicycle Network.
 This post is also available in: Chinese (Traditional) Mexico City’s government pledged in 2007 that it would build 300 km of bike lanes around the city by 2012.

 It's broad daylight and nearly rush hour on Bloor.
 A woman in paint-stained jeans sprints ahead of the men, scanning the street.
 Another stations herself across the road, surveying the speeding cars for police.
+The thumbs-up sign is given.
+The painting can begin.
 Outraged Cyclists Re-Paint Removed Bike Lane, Guerilla Style (Video) Images: Screen capture from Youtube video (see below) The Only Thing Missing is "V for Vendetta" Masks A few sources are reporting that men were arrested yesterday for trying to re-paint a bike lane on a 14-block stretch on Bedford avenue in Brooklyn.

 The bike lane was recently removed by the city because of complaints by some local groups (the usual stuff about having fewer parkings and "hurting local businesses").
 The unknown men made a video (see below) of them doing their guerilla bike safety civil disobedience and we got our hands on it.
 Here's a photo of the removal of the bike lane last week, taken by Elizabeth Press.
 The Gothamist had some info about the arrest of the amateur bike lane painters: Here's the video of the mystery men in action: